 Click

 NetIS will not only allow you to effortlessly sell ebooks directly.
 It will also allow you to know who bought them.
-Enable you to react to their needs and buying patterns.
+You’ll be in the position to react to and anticipate their needs and buying patterns.
 NetIs will provide you with real time analytics of your buyers and their reading habits, with a click of a mouse.

 Click

-These are just some of the advantages of selling your ebooks with NetIS directly to the readers.
+These are just some of the advantages of selling your ebooks with NetIS directly to your readers.
 The list goes on, and I will be happy to describe more advatages NetIS holds for publishers at the end of the presentation.

 The bottom line is